Assistant Principal Search, 2021

-City Neighbors Foundation, the operator of a network of urban progressive schools serving a diverse community in northeast Baltimore City, is seeking a new school leader for its K-8 school, City Neighbors Hamilton.
+City Neighbors Foundation, the operator of a network of urban progressive schools serving a diverse community in northeast Baltimore City, is seeking an Assistant Principal for its founding K-8 school, City Neighbors Charter School.
 We seek a leader who is dedicated to progressive education, experienced in establishing a culture of learning among faculty and students, and who exhibits strong servant leadership qualities.

 At City Neighbors, we have taken a stand for schooling rooted in the vision of the child as powerful, creative, capable, and deserving of the deepest respect.
 We have taken a stand for the prevalence of student voices over teacher voices, for the arts as a central component to all teaching and learning, for deep project studies rather than survey courses, for ensuring that standardized testing does not drive teaching and learning, for involving parents and teachers as co-creators of their school, for the importance of carefully designed and beautifully created physical spaces for children, and the importance of play, fun, imagination, and creation in learning for all children.